Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

   O2Jam Lv.110: [0.68, 0.95]
 ```

-It can populate the untouched space... however, the immediate issue that veteran
+It can populate the empty space... however, the immediate issue that veteran
 players have is the assertion that BMS Lv.
 X is equal in difficulty to O2Jam LV.
 Y.

 You see, difficulty systems are mostly correct **within** each system,